 No. 22 South Dakota State women hold off UMKC 72-66

-BROOKINGS, S.D.
-(AP) — Paiton Burckhard scored a season-high 24 points, T ylee Irwin scored a critical basket with 20 seconds to go and No. 22 South Dakota State held on to defeat UMKC 72-66 on Saturday, wrapping up a perfect Summit League regular season for the first time.
+BROOKINGS, S.D. — Paiton Burckhard scored a season-high 24 points, Tylee Irwin scored a critical basket with 20 seconds to go and No. 22 South Dakota State held on to defeat UMKC 72-66 on Saturday, wrapping up a perfect Summit League regular season for the first time.

 The Jackrabbits, who led by as many as 17 late in the third quarter, went ice cold down the stretch.
 The Roos had a 7-0 run to pull within 68-64 with 2:31 to play.